Save 15% on All Hosting Services

 npm -v

-Method 2: Install Node.js Using NodeSource PPA
+Method 2: Install Node.js Using the NodeSource PPA

-Step 1: Add NodeSource Repository
+Step 1: Add the NodeSource Repository

 curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -